 With the recent waves of hot weather, I find even walking the dog is exhausting.
 When it is hot the trout we love to catch also struggle as water temperature raises.

 Check the water temperature before fishing

-Whenever I trout fish over the summer months, one of the first things I do on arriving at a river is to check the temperature.
-I clip to my vest a small thermometer (I use and can recommend this one by SAMSFX.
-It seems to be accurate enough), which I use to measure the water temperature.
+Whenever I trout fish over the summer months, one of the first things I do on arriving at a river is to check the temperature with a small thermometer I always clip to my vest.

 I like to take the water temperature in about knee deep water and a meter down (just over waist depth).
 I leave the thermometer in the water for several minutes to get an accurate reading of the water temperature.
 I use that time, to try to spot any feeding trout.
 So it is time well spent.
 If the water temperature is too warm, I pack away my trout gear and make other plans for the day.
 These could include targeting different species or moving to a colder river.

 In the chart below, I have listed the optimal water temperature for trout fishing.
 I also list the temperature where trout start to suffer heat stress.
 They slow down and become reluctant to feed.
 Where possible they seek out the coolest parts of the stream.